Annie Lööf: Leader of the Centre Party, 2011–2023

 During Almedalsveckan 2012, in her address at the Centre Party gathering, Lööf criticized the government of which she was a part for its inability to keep up the pace of reform that had been a leading part of the Alliance platform in 2006, and urged a revival.
 "The joint project has lost momentum.
 Project embers have died down," she said.
-These points were met with fierce opposition from the other cabinet parties, mainly from the Christian Democrats and the party secretary Acko Ankarberg.
+These points were met with fierce opposition from the other cabinet parties, mainly from the Christian Democrats and the party secretary Acko Ankarberg Johansson.
 The speech also drew attention because of the caustic review by Social Democrat former minister of culture Marita Ulvskog: "New speechwriter for Annie Lööf? unfortunately didn't help.
 Credibility none.
 Would work in Top Model, not in reality" she wrote on Twitter.
 Ulvskog later apologized for some of the wording.

-On 6 August 2012 Lööf dismissed Christina Lugnet, the Director-General of Tillväxtverket, after it had become known that Lugnet's government agency had spent approximately 16 million SEK on mostly internal representation over a brief period of time: banquets, kick-offs, hotel stays for its personnel and conferences.
+On 6 August 2012, Lööf dismissed Christina Lugnet, the Director-General of Tillväxtverket, after it had become known that Lugnet's government agency had spent approximately 16 million SEK on mostly internal representation over a brief period of time: banquets, kick-offs, hotel stays for its personnel and conferences.
 This was out of bounds under Swedish law and by the agency's own rules.

 On 8 August, it became known that Lööf used taxpayers' money for a number of restaurant visits, including banquets for her staff.
 A memo was revealed to have amounted 20 000 SEK.
 The Centre Party has subsequently repaid these expenses to the treasury, as it was for party activities.

 After the parliamentary election in 2014, Lööf's trust figures raised dramatically.
 In 2017, Annie Lööf had the highest trust figures of any major political party leader in Sweden by Swedish voters.

-In June 2017, Lööf attended the Bilderberg Meeting in Chantilly, Virginia, in the United States.

 Following the inconclusive elections in 2018, the speaker of Sweden’s parliament Andreas Norlén asked Lööf to explore the possibility of forming a new government.
 Löof subsequently tried to build support for a broad government which excluded the Sweden Democrats and the Left Party and kept intact the centre-right Alliance, a four-party bloc of which the Center is part.
 She abandoned her bid to form a new government one week later.
 In January 2019, she eventually led her party to abandon its traditional center-right allies and back Social Democrat leader Stefan Löfven as Prime Minister.

 Following the government's defeat in the 2022 general election, in part due to Centre Party losses, Lööf announced her resignation as leader of the Centre Party on 15 September.
 She was succeeded by Muharrem Demirok on 2 February 2023.